 |Mother Winefride, M.A||1919-1945|

 |Sister Mary Gabriel||1980-1989|

 In 2009, Coloma celebrated 140 years since the school was opened with one pupil in 1869 by three Sisters of the Congregation of the Daughters of Mary & Joseph.
 The anniversary was launched with the cutting of a special anniversary cake by the youngest Coloma student and oldest known local ‘old girl’, Kathleen Des Moulins.
 This was followed by many events including Mass at Westminster Cathedral where more than 700 guests made up of parents, old girls, ex staff and other friends of the school joined with the existing pupils to celebrate and give thanks, and a superb concert, reunion and celebration of Coloma pupils current work held at the Royal Festival Hall, London in March 2010.

 Coloma Memories Book

 To mark the 140th Anniversary a superb book has been published, the Book of Memories.
 This 178 page book has been a real labour of love for former pupil Mrs. Sheila Glasswell.
 The book collects together memories about Coloma over its one hundred and forty year history and includes some fantastic old photographs of pupils and teachers both at the current site and also when Coloma was located in Tavistock Road.
 Copies of the book are available from the school priced at £8 with an additional voluntary donation of £2 towards Coloma Uganda.

-To get your copy of the book simply download the purchase form from the pop out menu on this page, complete and send with your remittance directly to the School.
+To get your copy of the book simply download the purchase form, complete and send with your remittance directly to the School.